Howard the Duck (film): Production

 George Lucas attended film school with Willard Huyck and Gloria Katz, who later co-wrote American Graffiti with Lucas.
 After the film's production concluded, Lucas told Huyck and Katz about the comic book Howard the Duck, primarily written by Steve Gerber, describing the series as being "very funny" and praising its elements of film noir and absurdism.
 In 1984, Lucas relinquished his presidency of Lucasfilm to focus on producing films.
+Lucas wanted John Landis to direct the film, but Landis declined.
 According to the documentary A Look Back at Howard the Duck, Huyck, Katz and Lucas began to seriously consider adapting Howard the Duck as a film, and met with Gerber to discuss the project.
 Steve Gerber's account differs slightly; he recalls that at the time he was approached to discuss the film, Lucas was not yet involved with the project.

 The film was optioned by Universal Studios after a partnership with Marvel Comics.
 According to Marvin Antonowsky, "Sidney [Sheinberg] lobbied very hard for Howard the Duck", because the studio had passed on previous projects in which Lucas was involved, which had been very successful.
 Sheinberg denied any involvement in Howard the Duck, claiming that he never read the screenplay.
 Huyck and Katz strongly felt that the film should be animated.
 Because Universal needed a film for a summer release and thinking that animating the film would take too long or cost too much, Lucas suggested that the film could be produced in live-action, with special effects created by ILM.

 Production designer Peter Jamison and director of photography Richard Kline were hired to give the film a look similar to that of a color comic book.
 Throughout the shoot, Huyck shot multiple segments establishing Duckworld, designed by Jamison.
 In the opening shot, the skyline displayed could easily be New York City but the two moons visible in the sky (at similar angles from one another as the two suns of Tatooine in the original Star Wars film).
 Howard's apartment is filled with detailed props, including books and magazines featuring duck-oriented puns.
 Because Lucas often worked with dwarf actors, he was able to hire a number of extras to work on these sequences.

 Though Gerber's schedule generally prevented him from being present during the shooting, he chose to miss the deadline on the first issue of The Spectre so he could watch the final day.